fchristofrank/Image-Processing-Java-Application/Assignment4Part1(IME)/res/README.md

     - `ImageReaderFactory`: Supplies the respective reader objects.
     - `StandardImageReader`: Represents a reader for images in JPG and PNG formats from a specified file name.

+### CHANGES:
+1. New operations added: Compress, Histogram, Color Correction, Levels Adjustment.**(No design changes required.)**
+    - The existing codebase remained unaltered to incorporate the new operations.
+Instead, we extended the system's functionality by introducing new command classes and their corresponding model classes.
+This approach allowed us to seamlessly integrate additional features without modifying the core structure, adhering to the principles of modularity and extensibility in software design.
+2. We made few refactoring **as we hit the file limit(125)**.
+Following were the changes,
+    - Removed the FileReader.java class.
+Moved the readFile method to the controller class, ImageProcessorCLI.java
+    - Removed the individual controller classes for the operations such as Filter.java, Blur.java etc., and moved them to ImageOperationFactory.java as inner classes.
+    - Remove FilterConstants.java and moved the constants to their corresponding usage area.
+3. Package Refactoring: More meaningful organisation.
+    - imageio package from ime to controller.(ime ----> ime.controller).
+    - Moved ImageLibrary.java to the package Repository and moved repository to ime.controller.operation package.